bregman-arie/rhoci/README.md

 ## Configuration

+Configuration precedence is as follows

+    Environment variable start with 'RHOCI_'
+    CLI parameters as provided by the user Configuration file (default or as provided by user)

 The default location for RHOCI configuration is '/etc/rhoci/rhoci.conf'.
 You can specify it by using the CLI: --conf <conf_file_path>

-You can find sample in samples/rhoci.conf
+A sample can be found in samples/rhoci.conf

 ## API